zhiyanliu/riverrun-wheeltower/README.md

 ## What is this

 This is the code repository of the automatic stack deployment and control plane of the demonstration about transformation and synchronization on video streaming and structuring data.
-The code name of this component is [Riverrun](https://gameofthrones.fandom.com/wiki/Riverrun) - WheelTower, which is the part of Riverrun project and developed by AWS Rapid Prototyping team.
+The code name of this component is [Riverrun](https://gameofthrones.fandom.com/wiki/Riverrun) - WheelTower, which is the part of Riverrun project.

 Mainly, and currently, Riverrun - WheelTower provides three functions: